 The SEN team map the provision for children to ensure their needs are being met.
 Provision and support is decided by the parent and the Academy so as to provide a bespoke package to meet individual need.
-Provision maps are sent out every term.
+Provision maps are shared with parents.